NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 6147

-These standards of proficiency shall include but not be limited to the Core Curriculum Content Standards identified by the State Department of Education and shall form the basis for the district’s grading system.
+These standards of proficiency shall include but not be limited to the New Jersey Student Learning Standards and the Core Curriculum Content Standards identified by the State Department of Education and shall form the basis for the district’s grading system.
 The specific indicators of achievement and standards of proficiency developed for all courses and programs accepted for credit toward high school graduation shall be given to students and parents/guardians, in writing, at the time the student registers for the course.

-By the date required by law, the Superintendent of Schools shall annually report to the board and the community at a regularly scheduled meeting an evaluation of student achievement toward meeting district and school goals and objectives.
+By the date required by law, the Superintendent, or his designee, shall annually report to the board and the community at a regularly scheduled meeting an evaluation of student achievement toward meeting district and school goals and objectives.

 Low student achievement shall be regarded by the board as an indication that revisions are needed in educational programming, general strategy, staff resource use, staff evaluation, and/or other aspects of the learning program.

 Readopted: October 24, 2011

 Legal References: N.J.S.A.
 18A:7C‑2 Boards of education; establishment of standards

 through -5 School report card program